-With the below methods, there are a few guidelines that will always remain the same;
+There are a few guidelines that will always remain the same:

 Drip Coffee Machine

 If grinding the beans yourself, grind to a medium-fine grind

 Don’t let the coffee sit on the burner for more than 20 minutes or it will develop a bitter taste, like any coffee

 Grind the beans to a coarse grind (between 0.75 to 1 mm)